Logan-Hansen/PokemonCrystal/README.md

 - [X] Speed up egg hatch rates (twice as fast for everything)
 - [X] Increased pokemon levels for everything east of Ecruteak
 - [X] Slightly improved fishing odds of getting something other than a magikarp
+- [X] Starter Pokeballs now color coded - no more guess and check to decide!
 - [ ] Bill calls to switch boxes when one is full
 - [ ] stat exp updated when you use pokecenter as well as box
 - [ ] Rematch parties for Gym Leaders + Elite 4 after beating Red